 The PDCA elements remind us that business processes need Plans (criteria), along with Doing (feedback data), an important Check step (comparison of feedback to the criteria), and finally Actions that are derived from the feedback we receive and how close we are to the criteria.
 The action step provides the needed correction to demonstrate the process is under control.

-The Business Process Management Process Approach
+Process Approach to Business Process Management

 Add the two together and the SIPOC + PDCA acronyms make a complete set that reminds us of all of the elements that are needed to demonstrate that business processes are managed.
 The process approach to BPM is all about creating controlled processes using PDCA and SIPOC to define, measure, monitor and control.
 That is business process management in action.